-Enrolment in a master's degree by research involves the independent investigation of a research problem that has been formulated by the student.
-It is expected that the research undertaken will make a contribution to the discipline in which the student is enrolled by applying, clarifying, critiquing or interpreting that knowledge in ways that facilitate pathways for further learning.
+Enrolment in a master's by research degree involves the independent investigation of a research problem that has been formulated by you as the student.
+It is expected that the research you undertake will make a contribution to the discipline in which you are enrolled by applying, critiquing, analysing or interpreting that knowledge in ways that facilitate pathways for further learning.
 You will be supported in your research by a supervisory team.

 Postgraduate - Course

 This course entry applies to students commencing this course in 2018 and should be read in conjunction with information provided in the 'Faculty information' section of this Handbook by the Science.

 Unit codes that are not linked to their entry in the Handbook are not available for study in the current year.